 Uptown Girl: Sapphire Stagg is this to Rex Mason, who works as a security guard at her father's company.
 Predictably, her father doesn't approve and goes to rather...extreme lengths to end the relationship.

 Villain Exit Stage Left: Used even more commonly than in previous Batman series.
-So far the only supervillain whom Batman has actually captured at the end of an episode is Magpie (though some of the more low-key villains have also ended up in jail).
+Earlier on, the only supervillain whom Batman has actually captured at the end of an episode is Magpie.
+Later on, more villains are captured.

 Villainous Crush: Magpie has a thing for Batman, though it's ultimately one-sided.